Speaking the Love Languages: The Myth of the In-Love Experience

 In Chapman’s words, emotional love is “a love that unites reason and emotion.
 It involves an act of the will and requires discipline, and it recognizes the need for personal growth.”
 This is what Chapman recognizes that successful marriages/partnerships are built on.

 This is what I normally refer to as a relationship’s “honeymoon phase.”
 It’s a short-lived, obsessive phase where love feels like instinct or a need rather than an intentional, controlled choice.
 According to Chapman, the in-love experience has a “predictable lifespan” of about two years.
 We are led to believe through popular media narratives that this in-love experience will last forever when we have found “true love.”
 This is a myth; the in-love experience is a temporary solution to the need for emotional love.

 Essential to Chapman’s Love Languages is the understanding that real love is built on emotional love, which is ultimately the only kind of love that can satisfy our primary emotional human need to feel loved.

 What is Your Love Language?

 If you want to know what your love language is, the fastest, easiest way to find out your Love Language is to take the official Love Languages Test.

 Usually, the way you express love and affection most often is the same way you understand expressions of love given to you.
-Some people are able to determine their Love Language right away, but others (including myself) feel torn between 2 or even 3 options as their primary Love Language.
+Some people are able to determine their Love Language right away, but others (including myself) feel torn between two or even three options as their primary Love Language.